Visyond/website-hugo/site/content/casestudy/ericsson-case-study-visyond.md

   - content: "* 80% productivity boost\r\n* Stakeholders interact only with what they are allowed to\r\n* Modeler is no longer a bottleneck\r\n* A single source of truth solved the data chaos\r\n* Dependency analysis and error discovery is easier\r\n* Analyses can be set up in minutes\r\n* Customers are empowered to safely test assumptions\r\n\n"
     title: Results
 ---
-> _"Visyond has greatly improved my productivity by reducing time spent on spreadsheet analysis, presentations and updates by more than 80%.
-This allowed me to focus on business impact rather than the intricacies of modeling I had to deal with in Excel."_

 # Collaboration & Access Management